kjellmesotten/promises-exercises-Comp/01-making-promises/README.md

 ## Exercise 4

 This is a common use of the Promise constructor.
 If you want to simulate waiting for a value, a common technique is to create a function like the following.
 It simply accepts a value, and a delayInMs, then returns a promise that will resolve with that value after that delay.

+Hint: the function you should use to delay code execution for a number of milliseconds is called [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout#description).